opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ## plugin-params

-Defines a comma-separated list of key:value pairs that are injected verbatim into all plugins as variables.
+Defines a comma-separated list of key-value pairs that are injected verbatim into all plugins as variables.

 ## runtime-jdk